13GoldenDuckCoven/-/README.md

-# Japanese-Word-Lists
+# Word-Lists-And-Examples

-This directory is employed to store summarized, additional word lists, which are provided by Ms. Yoko on Bilibili.
+This directory is employed to store summarized, additional word lists from various sources.